FrediWa/A-star-Implementation/README.md

+The purpose of this project was to, using the A* algorithm, find the optimal path for a hypothetical delivery drone to take.
+The user inputs a starting location and a destination and the program gives the shortest path based on the weights(which in this case is calculated using a great circle distance calculation between the coordinates of each node's corresponding real world location.

 # Projekt 1 - Ruttsökning

 Vi märkte inte att det fanns en färdig repository så vi hamnade kopiera koden över från den vi började på.